QR5.5.3 Spin Spreads

 Figure 5.14.
 Electrons align to give magnetism

 Gravity, charge, and magnetism then move matter in the same way, by biasing the quantum field around it.
-Gravity biases the field strength around other matter to attract it only.
-Charges and magnets move each other by biasing the speed of the field between them, to attract or repel.
-In all cases, matter moves when the field around it makes it tremble more often one way.
+Gravity biases the field strength to attract matter only.
+Charges and magnets bias the field speed between them to attract or repel.
+In all cases, matter moves when changes in the field around it make it tremble more often one way.

 Next